 Squarespace offers four different pricing plans:

 It’s important to note that only two of these plans – Basic Commerce and Advanced Commerce – are specifically designed for ecommerce!
-The other two options are very affordable, but you can’t sell anything on the Personal plan, and you can only sell a handful of products (at a high transaction fee!) on the Business plan.
+The other two options are very affordable, but you can’t sell anything on the Personal plan, and, although you can sell unlimited products on the Business Plan, you’ll need to pay a high transaction fee to do so.

 In short, if you’re looking to start or grow an online store, then you’ll want to focus on the Basic Commerce and Advanced Commerce options, which are more comparable to BigCommerce’s plans in terms of cost and features.